Shadowboxing: Styles

 The long method involves a shuffle of the feet that rocks the body back and forth.
 This is a style favored by fighters with long reach, who use more jabs and straight shots.

 The short method sees the fighter move his head and body to the left and right, constantly slipping punches and moving in for closer body shots.
 Joe Frazier and Mike Tyson are among the best examples of fighters who use this method.

+In popular culture

+In 2024, baseball player Tommy Pham of the Chicago White Sox shadowboxed after an altercation with William Contreras of the Milwaukee Brewers.